Omerktn/object-tracker-robot/README.md

 # object-tracker-robot
-A object tracker surface robot project.
+An object tracker surface robot project.
 It uses 2 Arduinos (One is possible with some moficiations) and a single board computer (in this case it is Raspberry Pi with Ubuntu Mate + ROS Kinetic).

 The robot has only one motor in the front and it is controlled by a servo.
 >roslaunch \<name of your package> pakize.launch